scienmanas/Cgpa-calculator/README.md

 # Cgpa-calculator

-This is a cgpa calculator for IIT Tirupati students, the insittute erp portal only shows grade achieved, it neither shows individual credits and some lazy student like us wanted a shortcut, So here it is, a python programmed to calculate your cgpa without much effort.
+This is a cgpa calculator for IIT Tirupati students, the insittute erp portal only shows grade achieved, it neither shows individual credits and some lazy student like us wanted a shortcut, So here it is, a python programme to calculate your cgpa without much effort.

 To use it, proceed with the following instructions(do it in a code editor):